-The canonical format for strings are quoted-string (as it may contain equal signs, plus signs and slashes).
+The canonical format for strings are quoted-string (as it may contain equal signs, plus signs and slashes), unless the parameter containing the string value will use extended syntax defined in [RFC5987]. ([RFC5987] extended parameter will have unquoted encoded value, as defined there.)

-3.1.3.
+3.2.3.
 Numbers